-My go-to air fryer chocolate chip cookies recipe makes approximately two batches of cookies, so I usually bake one batch, and freeze the second batch for cooking later (often individually).
+My go-to air fryer chocolate chip cookie recipe makes approximately two batches of cookies, so I usually bake one batch, and freeze the second batch for cooking later (often individually).

-To freeze cookie dough, shape the cookies as you would before baking (either roll flat and cut out, or roll into balls), place on a tray as if you were going to bake them in the oven, but place them in your freezer instead.
+To freeze cookie dough, shape the cookies as you would before baking (either roll flat and cut out, or roll into balls), place on a baking sheet as if you were going to bake them in the oven, but place them in your freezer instead.

-Then, when they are frozen solid, remove the tray and place them into zip-lock freezer bags for easy storage in your freezer without taking up too much space.
+Then, when they are frozen solid, remove the tray and place them into an airtight container or zip-lock freezer bags for easy storage in your freezer without taking up too much space.

 Then when you are ready, you can air fry them straight from frozen either individually or as a whole batch.